jpangia/real-python-timer/README.md

 # TODO
 - bug fix: times caching doesn't work if you typed the values in
 - figure out playing sound loop until user input
-- implement config: it should include cached time so app can remember where
+- implement config: it should include cached time so app can remember where it was when it closed
+- installation script

 # Dependencies
 *coming soooooon(TM)*